HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTD32P55.md

 -   **DRAFT PROFILE - NOT PART OF BALLOT**
 -   **--------------------------------------------------------------------**

-Characterisation includes both Information on the characterization of impurities .
+Characterisation includes both Information on the characterisation of impurities .
 Reference ICH guidances Q3B, Q5C, Q6A, and Q6B.

 ### eCTD Heading 3.2.P.5.5 Profile Map